calmmage/ChatGPTEnhancerBot/README.md

 In this case, you are asking ChatGPT to generate a response that is similar to what a person might write in a journal to offer themselves emotional support.
 This could include self-compassion, self-reflection, and affirmations.

 2) Continuity.
-Let the bot rememeber...
+Let the bot remember...

-- content of your past converstaions?
+- content of your past conversations?
 - general information about yourself?
 - Some extra info from other areas (e.g. like Siri)